ellysh/video-game-bots/ClickerBots/protection.md

 	Sleep(5000)
 wend
 ```
 List of the launched processes is available via [`ProcessList`](https://www.autoitscript.com/autoit3/docs/functions/ProcessList.htm) AutoIt function.
-The function is able to receive an input parameter with process name for searchnig.
-The `AutoHotKey.exe` process name is passed to the function in our example. `ProcessList` returns two dimesional array.
+The function is able to receive an input parameter with process name for searching.
+The `AutoHotKey.exe` process name is passed to the function in our example. `ProcessList` returns two dimensional array.
 This is a description of the meaning resulting array elements from our example:

 | Element | Description |
 | -- | -- |